HoldenLab/shadowlessTIRF/README.md

 3) Download this respository.

 4) Double click the shadowlessTIRF.bat file.
 This should install all the dependencies and start the program.

+5) Hardware and interface instructions are contained within the <a href="https://holdenlab.github.io/LifeHackWebsite/">LifeHack microscope website</a>.